david-r-edgar/MapSwitcher/README.md

 - Google
 - Bing
 - Here
+- BRouter web

 ##### With limited directions
 (These services only support single segment directions, no 'via' points.)
 - OpenStreetMap (only for routes with coordinate-specified waypoints)
-- Waze (only for routes with coordinate-specified waypoints)
 - Yandex

 ##### Without directions
+- Waze
 - Wikimapia
 - Wikimedia Labs
   - Geohack info page